HYUNSEONG-KIM/UILC/README.md

 # UILC

-This repostiory contains calculation code for building linear and rectangular LEDs array for uniform irradiation pattern for given system.
+## About The Project

+Uniform irradiation light sources are widely used in many industrial and research fields.
+This project is a python implementation of finding LED locations of array that produces unifrom irradiation on target plane.

-### Language and library Frameworks
+### Language and library dependencies

 **Language**
 * python3

-**pre-request library for each implementation**
+**pre-request library for implementation**

-1. python<br>
 * numpy
 * scipy

-**Warning**

-The GNU Scientific Library is distributed under GNU General Public License.
-Following this License, the C implementation is distributed under GPL license v 3.0.

-### /src

-* uilc.py
+## Usage

+For more details and examples, please refer to the `usage.ipynb` file in the `/docs` directory.

-## Description of routines
+## License

-There are sevaral differences in three types of implementations.

-The python type covers most wide region of routines in papers.
+It is distributed with MIT License.
+The full text can refer to the `LICENSE` file.

-## Examples
+## Theorical Background

----
-> esc
----

-## Refereneces and Further Reading
+See details of implementation and theorical background in `/docs/theories.ipynb`